-Welding Technology is a core program.
+\\\ Welding Technology is a core program.
 It is recommended that students successfully complete Welding Technology or demonstrate mastery of the outcomes in that program prior to enrollment in the Welding Technology - Advanced program.

-- ⇒ 16 years of age or older and not currently enrolled in any K-12 program - ⇔ Occupational Interest
+- ⇒ 16 years of age or older and not currently enrolled in any K-12 program - ⇒ Create update prof ile information on Focus - ⇔ Occupational Interest